marcospb19/crud-experiments/python/fastapi/README.md

-I'm using Python 3.8 here
+I'm using Python 3.8 here with type hinting.

 More dependencies:
 `uvicorn` installed in system to reload the FastAPI `app`.